 Study 2 was a between-subject design and participants were asked to allocate a sum of charitable donations to an international fund and/or four different local Durham County funds of the United Way charities.
 Participants who were assigned to the nonhierarchical condition, were asked to indicate their donation allocations in a combined presentation of both the international fund and the Durham County funds together; whereas those in the hierarchical condition had to first allocate their donations geographically: international versus Durham County, then to more specific funds: each of the four Durham County funds.
 The authors found that less donations were allocated to the international funds in the nonhierarchical condition than in the hierarchical condition.

-Study 5 was a mixed design and participants were asked to choose three wines from a list of six, as well as report the number of wines that they had purchased in the previous year.
+Study 5 was a between-subject design and participants were asked to choose three wines from a list of six, as well as report the number of wines that they had purchased in the previous year.
 For participants who were assigned to the grape-partition condition, they were presented with wine lists organized by grape types; whereas participants who were assigned to the region-partition condition were provided with wine lists organized by regions.
-They found that: 1) partitioning based on a certain category (e.g., grape versus region) led to greater diversification based on that category; and 2) greater expertise related to the items in the choice-set (e.g., drinking more wine) weakened susceptibility to partition dependence.
+They found that: 1) partitioning based on a certain category (e.g. grape versus region) led to greater diversification based on that category; and 2) greater expertise related to the items in the choice-set (e.g., drinking more wine) weakened susceptibility to partition dependence.

 We summarized the hypotheses of the target’s Studies 1, 2, and 5 in Table 1, and the findings of these studies in Table 2.